 What’s “normal” feels too formal and doesn’t capture the most powerful parts of my story.
 Yes, I have a degree.
 Yes, I went to school to learn to be a life coach.
 Yes, I’m a published writer, I belong to relevant professional organizations, and I’ve collaborated with oodles of extraordinary women over the last nine years.

 And sure, these statistics are important but only in that they represent the experiences that carried me home to the truth of who I am.
 These are but a handful of the many pieces woven into the fabric of life and frankly, I prefer to collaborate with those who want to know about my unruly bits because that is what makes it possible for me to do this thing I do.

 What makes me The Unruly Woman?
 It’s the same as what makes you Unruly.
 You are unlike the others.
 You rebel against convention.
 You care more about doing what’s true than what society says you “should” be doing.
 You not only dance to the beat of your own drum, you probably built it with your own hands.

 The ache to live your truth consumes you.
 I understand all of this because it’s my truth, too.
 You can read more about this approach in my book "Is Home Your Happy Place?"
 Here is what moves me:

-- Reading and writing, learning and teaching (on repeat)
+Reading and writing, learning and sharing (on repeat)

-- Enjoying Mother Earth in all of her majestic seasons
+Enjoying this planet in all of its majestic seasons